 The benefits of Iron

 Iron has several functions in the human body, contributing to good health and proper functioning.

 Iron is one of the most vital minerals for our cells.
 Our primary energy source is food, and our cells need Iron to convert food into energy.
 The more Iron you have in your body, the more energy you will have.
 However, an excess of Iron can lead to some health problems, so stay within the recommended range.

 Reduction of tiredness and fatigue

 Iron is essential for cognitive function, including memory, problem-solving, concentration, and learning.
-Your brain will perform at its best if your body has enough Iron in its system.
-In that case, you may not need to drink coffee every 2-3 hours to improve your concentration.
+Your brain will perform at its best if your body has enough iron in its system.
+In fact, with adequate iron levels you may find that you don’t need to drink coffee every 2-3 hours to improve your concentration!

-One of the most essential functions of Iron is the transportation of oxygen in the hemoglobin of red blood cells throughout your body so your cells can produce energy.
+One of the most essential functions of Iron is the transportation of oxygen in the haemoglobin of red blood cells throughout your body, so your cells can produce energy.
 Also, Iron improves oxygen storage through myoglobin.
 Myoglobin is a protein that transports and stores oxygen within your muscles.
 Myoglobin contains Iron.